 Utica real estate is some of the most expensive in Ohio, although Utica house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Utica isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Utica are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Utica is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Utica is a village of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Utica who work in business and financial occupations (12.86%), sales jobs (11.99%), and office and administrative support (11.61%).

 The per capita income in Utica in 2022 was $25,026, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,104 for a family of four.
 However, Utica contains both very wealthy and poor people as well.